To add MORE variety to my newborn photography, I’ve recently ADDED more backdrops to my sessions.

 If I can help further, with choosing where to print or how etc, please do let me know.

 What happens if it’s overcast?
-Well we don’t have that beautiful light for our images.
+Well we don’t have that beautiful SUNlight for our images.
 Does it matter, YES I think so.
 But if you as a client choose to go through with your session anyway, then that is your choice.
 I just want you to make an educated decision!

-I personally would like to reschedule.
-I think the images with sun in them are far more appealing than the ones without.
+Often people prefer the images with sun in them are far more appealing than the ones without.
 I like giving you the very best, and my personal opinion of the best is SUN!
 I think the proof is in the pudding so to speak, here are some examples.
 Taken at the SAME location, with the same subjects.
 Just on a overcast day and a sunny sunset.

 On an overcast day there are no shadows, no directional light, it’s flat lighting.
 The lighting is diffused and comes from everywhere.
 Look at the children’s eyes, and below to eyes… notice something?
 They have slight bags under their eyes in the overcast images that they don’t really have in the sunny/directional light images.
 Because the light is coming from all over, filling in all the crevasses, so if it’s doing that to children, how much older is it going to make you look?
 Food for thought!